Story

 Sanctuary AI's bet isn't really about humanoid hardware.
 It's about the cognitive architecture — the company's internally named "Carbon" stack — and the company has been more open than most about the fact that the body is in service of the software, not the other way around.

 The Reality Score is weighed down by a thin commercial pipeline and the fact that AGI-class framing pulls the conversation away from the kind of concrete metrics the rubric is designed to reward.
-Sanctuary also does not publish a detailed spec sheet on its website — the kind of transparency the rubric rewards — so the specs section below is empty by intent.
-If Sanctuary lands a second non-Magna customer or publishes a real spec sheet, the trajectory changes fast.
+Sanctuary has published some baseline Phoenix launch specifications, but not the richer spec-sheet depth or field-performance data the rubric rewards.
+If Sanctuary lands a second non-Magna customer or publishes fuller public specs, the trajectory changes fast.

 Reality check